 In other words, just as we approach breakthroughs in such fields as medical science and telecommunications, the pace of progress will slow unless researchers find an alternative to the materials currently used for semiconductors or new ways to do computing beyond Boolean ones and zeros produced by transistors.

 Research that Ghosh is conducting with colleagues at Columbia University, Cornell University, the Japanese National Institute for Materials Science and IBM is a step in this direction.
-Physics World, the member magazine of the Institute of Physics, recognized the potential of recent work in his group by listing it among the top 10 breakthroughs for 2016.
+Physics World, the member magazine of the Institute of Physics, recognized the potential of recent work in his group by listing it among its top 10 breakthroughs.